 What good is eye protection if it is the incorrect type and it’s not worn correctly?
 Employee safety committees at corporations are a positive way for employees to volunteer and discuss safety issues and procedures, as well as receive training on the proper use of safety equipment.
 Ultimately, passing this knowledge onto all employees for its implementation into the workforce is the goal.
 Consider providing an eye safety presentation at local businesses department and management meetings.
 Incentives – moral, social, and financial help ideas matriculate.
 When people help others, they are rewarded by an inner-satisfaction and recognition which is good for morale.
 In fact, most consumers’ today favor buying products from companies that also helps protect and give back to society.

 An effective way to give back as well as promote your office is to work with a company’s safety officer and teach about eye safety.
 For example, “Who Says Safety Isn’t Cool”, from Wiley X, provides a complete kit and program for any office to visit and detail businesses in your area about the need for safe eyewear.
 The concept is this – since one never knows when an eye accident can happen, and most people do not think of wearing or even have a separate pair of safety outdoor eyewear.
 Why not make contemporary and fashionable sunwear that consumers would choose with Z87.1 safety certification built in?
 In that way, the outdoor eyewear they’d wear for sports, sun and the jobs around the house are automatically protective.
 Consider using these words with a safety officer or presenting at an eye safety meeting, “these sunglasses offer extreme protection, are modern, sleek and have the ANSI Z87.1 safety certification.
 There are both street, motorcycle, fishing and extreme velocity specialty designs for the home, workplace, and all sports enthusiasts.
 Because many of the models have ballistic certification, they are a major supplier to the armed forces and law enforcement.
-If it’s good enough for national defense, us weekend warriors will be in good hands, too.”
+If it’s good enough for national defence, us weekend warriors will be in good hands, too.”

 Become aware of the safety curriculums at schools in your area.
 They are becoming more widespread throughout the country.
 With the help of education, children can learn about and be less likely to have accidents.
 For example, “One Pair of Eyes” is a free Ohio Department of Health Curriculum for children in grades 7-12.
 This web based program on eye health and safety is designed to positively affect students about eye health, protection, and safety practices.

 There’s nothing better than a role model to encourage people, particularly children, to wear protective eyewear.
 Some of the reasons eye protection isn’t worn are low perception of risk, discomfort, and vanity.
 Kids think it’s “not cool” to wear eye protection and don’t want to look like nerds.
 Who can blame them?
 While there is no evidence that protective eyewear impedes athletic performance, more and more professional athletes are wearing it and kids may very well be inspired to wear it, too.
 Anyone can be a positive role model.
 Even Master Carpenter Norm Abram on the PBS series This Old House has spent 30 years promoting the importance of wearing eye protection doing carpentry projects.
-By taking a kid to a game to witness some of their favorite athletes in action wearing protective eyewear, they may realize that it has to be cool.
+By taking a kid to a game to witness some of their favourite athletes in action wearing protective eyewear, they may realize that it has to be cool.

 SUPERIOR IMPACT AND SHATTER RESISTANCE